austral/specification/src/ref/modules.md

 #### Description

-The `in-module` &specialop; changes the current module to the module named `name`.
+The `in-module` SPECIALOP changes the current module to the module named `name`.

 #### Examples